 Mortgage Q&A: “What is the loan-to-value ratio?”

-Put simply, the loan-to-value ratio, or “LTV ratio” as it’s more commonly known in the industry, is the mortgage loan amount (or balance) divided by the purchase price or current appraised value of the property.
+Put simply, the loan-to-value ratio, or “LTV ratio” as it’s more commonly known in the industry, is the mortgage loan amount (or existing balance for a refinance) divided by the purchase price or current appraised value of the property.
 When calculating it, you will wind up with a percentage.
 That percentage is your LTV.

 Property Value: $500,000